 Spoon in the ground beef mixture for a second layer and smooth it over with your spoon.

 Sprinkle grated or shredded cheddar cheese over top.

 Some folks prefer to brown their cheese.

 However, I find when it gets browned it also gets a little tough.

-Remove dish from oven and let cool for 20 minutes before serving because the potatoes will be extremely hot.
+Remove casserole from oven and let cool for 20 minutes before serving because the potatoes will be extremely hot.

 *Some mixed vegetables contain cubed potatoes.

-If you don't care for additional (double) potatoes, choose a mixed vegetable without them.
+If you don't care for additional (double) potatoes in this recipe, choose a mixed vegetable